GreimuL/SimpleFileCompressor/README.md

 Works perfectly on all types of files

 # Issue
 Can't compress big size file

+# 0.2 ver.
+Inject header information to .grml file

+Because of this update, if the file size is small, it can become large size when compressed.
+Increase in file size is inevitable due to header information.

+### TODO
+Connect decompress function to GUI

 # 0.1 ver.